Have you received a nasty assessment from SARS?

 QUESTION#1: Did you use the prescribed form?

-, you must use the NOO form.
+For income tax, you must use the NOO form.
 And for VAT, STC or PAYE assessments, you must use the ADR 1

 The NOO form is available on eFiling, for all registered users, or from your nearest SARS branch.